DerGuteMoritz/axeml/README.md

-# AxML
+# AxeML

-AxML is a notation for Nokogiri XML documents inspired by [SXML](http://okmij.org/ftp/Scheme/SXML.html).
+AxeML is a notation for Nokogiri XML documents inspired by [SXML](http://okmij.org/ftp/Scheme/SXML.html).

 ## Syntax